BorisWinter/machine-learning-playground/Git/README.md

 - **git branch -d \<branch-name\>:** Deletes a branch.
 HEAD cannot point to the branch that you are deleting.
 - **git branch -m \<new-name\>:** Changes the branch name.
 HEAD should point to the branch that you are renaming.

+## Merging
+The act of combining branches.
+Often, one merges correctly implemented features into the main branch.
+Merging always happens to the current HEAD branch.

+- git merge \<branch-name\>: merges the current branch to the specified branch.
+- **Fast-forward merge:** A merge where one branch simply catches up with additional commits from another branch.
+- Combining branches with different changes is doing using a new commit for the merge.
+- **Merge conflicts:** Occur when there are conflicting changes between the two branches.
+- You can solve merge conflicts by inspecting and altering the code where the conflicts occur.

 ## Other commands
 - **log:** Show all previous commits.